-In the United States, there were 25,000 jobs for Private Cook in 2016.
+There were about 25,000 jobs for Private Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Private Cook by 2026.
 Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 The states with the most job growth for Private Cook are Nevada, Oregon, and Florida.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or North Dakota.
 These states have the worst job growth for this type of profession.

 Do Private Cooks Make A Lot Of Money?

 The salary for Private Cooks ranges between about $25,610 and $62,600 a year.

 Private Cooks who work in California, make the highest salaries.